Steve Beuerlein: Jacksonville Jaguars

-At the end of the 1994 season, Ryan and Beuerlein's contentious relationship would come to an end when Ryan exposed him to the 1995 NFL Expansion Draft.
+At the end of the 1994 season, Ryan and Beuerlein's contentious relationship would come to an end when Ryan exposed him to the 1995 NFL expansion draft.
 The Jacksonville Jaguars took him with the number one selection.
 Beuerlein was the starting quarterback for the first game in team history, starting the first two games before spraining his right MCL in a game against the Cincinnati Bengals.
-When he was healthy two weeks later, backup Mark Brunell would keep the starting job, and Beuerlein would not see action again until Week 12 against the Tampa Bay Buccaneers.
-He came off the bench for an injured Brunell in the fourth quarter and led a team-record 96-yard touchdown drive, throwing what was potentially the game-tying touchdown, until head coach Tom Coughlin decided to go for a two-point conversion and the win, which failed and the Jaguars lost 17–16.
-Beuerlein started the next four games in relief of Brunell – all losses – until Brunell returned and the Jaguars finished their inaugural season with a 4–12 record.
+While he was healthy two weeks later, and he initially started in a Week 5 game against the Houston Oilers, he would be replaced mid-game by backup Mark Brunell who would keep the starting job for the next six games.
+Beuerlein would not see action again until Week 11 against the Tampa Bay Buccaneers, coming off the bench for an injured Brunell in the fourth quarter, leading a team-record 96-yard touchdown drive, and throwing what was potentially the game-tying touchdown.
+Head coach Tom Coughlin decided to go for a two-point conversion and the win, which failed and the Jaguars lost 17–16.
+Beuerlein started three of the next four games in relief of Brunell – all losses – as the Jaguars finished their inaugural season with a 4–12 record.
 Beuerlein reportedly had a confrontational relationship with head coach Coughlin, and finished the season as the third quarterback behind rookie Rob Johnson.
 As he was in the last year of his original three-year deal with the Cardinals, after the season he became a free agent.